 Is there a time limit for making a complaint?

-If you are unhappy about something, then it is always best to make your complaint as soon as possible and not more than 12 months after the incident or issue occurred.
+If you are unhappy about something it is always best to raise it as as soon as possible and not more than 12 months after the incident or issue occurred.
 This time limit may sometimes be extended if there is a genuine reason why you could not make the complaint sooner.

 We will contact you within three days of receiving your complaint to acknowledge it and make arrangements to deal with it.
 It is helpful if you could provide a daytime phone number for us to contact you.
 We will discuss with you how long it will take to respond to your specific concerns.

 What to do if you are not happy with our response

 If you are unhappy with our response and need further information, you can ask for a meeting with a senior manager to discuss your concerns.
 The Complaints Department can arrange a meeting for you, email email@example.com

 We hope the meeting with a senior manager will resolve any concerns.
 If it doesn't, please contact the Complaints Department again, or your local complaints advocacy service.